math #

 fn cos #

-fn cos(x f64) f64
+fn cos(a f64) f64

-cos calculates the cosine of the angle in radians
+cos calculates cosine in radians (float64)

 fn cosf #